 Panzerfabrik’s Panzer IV ausf.
-H will be a new high point globally in the nuanced area of WWII German Panzer re-construction.
-Due for completion in May 2022 the Panzerfabrik re-make of the Panzer IV will set a new higher bar regarding completeness and accuracy.
+H is a new high point globally in the nuanced area of WWII German Panzer reconstruction.
+Completed in November 2022, the Panzerfabrik re-make of the Panzer IV will set a new high bar regarding completeness and accuracy.
 No expense has been spared and no detail overlooked.

 This Panzer IV utilizes many original wartime components including some original armor plates.
 Built from the ground up this example matches the specifications and construction of the original vehicle both inside and out.
 It was meticulously constructed to match the original in size, weight, and performance as well as look and feel.
-Fully kitted on both exterior and interior, including full ammo racks and personal crew effects, this Panzer IV will be as it was rolling into the hedgerow country of Normandy 1944.
+Fully kitted on both exterior and interior, including full ammo racks and personal crew effects, this Panzer IV is as it was, rolling into the hedgerow country of Normandy in 1944.

 No element of this construction has been left to chance with all design/assembly data being taken from original parts.
 Panzerfabrik has traveled the planet to study, photograph, and document many original examples all necessary in reconstructing an exact copy.